Beko and the tech of Turkish coffee.

 - Grind the coffee fine.
 You want it to be as fine as talcum powder.
 The Zassenhaus Havanna is the gold standard for hand grinders.
 Electric grinders can rob the beans of flavor.
 A level scoop (comes with the Beko) per cup is the perfect amount.
 Dont try to pack the coffee in the scoop or it might not cook properly.

 - Use cold water.
 If you cheat and start with warm water, you won’t absorb as much flavor from the beans.
-I use spring water from the fridge.
-And don’t let the level pass the dividing line between the top and bottom of the cup.
+I use spring water or filtered water from the fridge.
+200ml is about the max the pot can handle.

 - Add a little sugar before cooking, even if you don’t want it sweet.
 A cube of sugar helps to create the froth, cuts bitterness and adds to the taste.